 1. Improve the health of your scalp and hair follicles.
 Choose a serum like Hairfix Follicle Intense Defence with Red Clover Flower extract to reduce the impact of DHT-induced root shrinkage, stimulate root-anchoring proteins, optimise hair bulb oxygenation, counteract hair follicle shrinkage and encourage thicker feeling hair.

-2. Go gently – consider using a soft microfibre towel after washing, a gentle Tangle Teezer for brushing and leaving your hair to dry naturally.
+2. Go gently – consider using a soft microfibre towel after washing, a gentle Tangle Teezer or wide toothed comb for detangling/brushing and leaving your hair to dry naturally.
 These things can help protect fragile hair and roots.

 3. Sleeping on a silk pillowcase is believed to help reduce hair breakage (available from John Lewis and other online retailers)

 4. Avoid pulling on your hair by wearing it in a ponytail – it may be tempting but those fragile roots will suffer and more hair will fall.

 5. Consider a different cut… a long style can make thin hair look straggly and frail at the ends, whereas a shorter, blunter cut can help create an illusion of thickness, according to stylist, Justine Marjan.